HenryLoenwind/enderio-wiki/Item-Conduit.md

 #### Active with signal
 Extraction only happens if the conduit receives a redstone signal(power 1-15).

+If the redstone signal is transmitted by a redstone conduit, the Signal Color can be set.

 #### Active without signal
 Extraction only happens if the conduit doesn't receive a redstone signal(power 0).

+If the redstone signal is transmitted by a redstone conduit, the Signal Color can be set.

 #### Never active
 Extraction is never active, ignoring redstone signal.